rockstars4nny-hub/PSM--Phishing-Simulation-/PSM/README.md

 MIT — Free for defensive security research and authorized testing.

+Send dm to @Aetherverse_Intel on X to get the tool.

 ---

 **Author:** D.T.
 Nixon | AIP (The Aetherverse Intelligence Protocol)